shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

 </p>

 ## Reliability
 Battery is where the 6-year old phone truly shows its weakness.
 In 2016, iPhone 7 was claimed to have longest battery life ever in an iPhone, which feels surreal today.
 In fact, the battery health has become so concerning that in the past year or so, I wouldn't dare going outside without a power bank for an extended period of time.
 The worst part is that the phone seems to have lost its ability to gauge how much juice is left in the battery.
-Sometimes it will still go on for a few hours with a terrifying "1%" in the top-right corner, reminding me of its age.
+Sometimes it can still go on for a few hours with a terrifying "1%" in the top-right corner, reminding me of its age.

 Shortly after iPhone 7's launch, battery emerged at the center of a controversy dubbed "batterygate".
 For years there had been anecdotal evidence suggesting that older models of iPhone became increasingly slower with each iOS upgrade, leading people to speculate that it was a concious decision at Apple to encourage people toward buying a new one, a practice known as "planned obsolescence".
 The batterygate culminated with Apple's apology in December 2017 where it promised to offer battery replacements at a reduced cost for a year and better transparency on battery and performance management in the future.
 Today, battery-induced performance throttling is still very much a thing.
 The phone performs about 40-50% slower when the system decides so, even without entering low battery mode.